Holonomic \'etale sheaves are constructible: Abstract

 \section{Abstract}

 Building on Beilinson's work, ``constructible sheaves are holonomic,'' we introduce the notion of holonomicity for \'etale sheaves, without assuming a priori constructibility.
-Over a perfect base field, we establish the converse of Beilinson's result, showing that holonomic sheaves are indeed constructible.
+We establish the converse of Beilinson's result, showing that holonomic sheaves are indeed constructible.
 This can be seen as an \'etale analogue of Kashiwara's theorem on holonomic ${\mathcal D}_X$-modules.

 For a coherent ${\mathcal D}_X$-module ${\mathcal M}$ on a complex manifold $X$, its singular support $SS{\mathcal M}$ is defined as a closed conical subset of the cotangent bundle \cite{SKK}, \cite{HTT}.
 Inspired by the analogy between ${\mathcal D}_X$-modules on complex manifolds and \'etale sheaves on algebraic varieties, Beilinson proved that every constructible sheaf ${\mathcal F}$ on a smooth scheme $X$ over a field has a singular support $SS{\mathcal F}$ and that its irreducible components have the same dimension as $X$ in \cite{SS}.
 This means that constructible sheaves are holonomic as the title of his article says although he did not explicitly define the holonomicity.